irdest/irdest/docs/user/src/ratman/ratmand.md

 daemon to connect to one of them you can use the next command.

 ```
-$ ratmand -p 'inet#hyperion.kookie.space:9000L' -v debug
+$ ratmand -p 'inet#hyperion.kookie.space:9000' -v debug
 ```

-This creates a "limited" connection to the peering server, meaning that the server doesn't need to be able to reach you if you are behind a firewall.
+This creates a connection to the peering server, meaning that the server doesn't need to be able to reach you if you are behind a firewall.
 This is however enough to get you access to the rest of the Irdest test network!

+Beware trying to peer computers on the same local network this way, as it may cause loops with the `lan` discovery module, which are not currently handled very well.
+You can also disable local discovery with `--no-discovery`.

 To demonstrate that you are indeed connected you can use `ratcat` in combination with the `irdest-echo` application, as outlined